justJackjon/local-machine-config/README.md

 ## Features

-- **Cross-Platform Configuration:** Supports Debian-based Linux, macOS, and Windows (via MSYS2/Chocolatey).
+- **Cross-Platform Configuration:** Supports Debian-based Linux, macOS, and Windows (via MSYS2/Chocolatey and WSL).
   > [!NOTE]
   > For Linux, this script is designed for Debian-based distributions (e.g., Ubuntu, Mint) using `apt-get`.
 - **Base Package Installation:** Installs fundamental development tools and utilities.